-There are several former State video archives in Russia.
-Krasnogorsk film collection represents the entire history of Russian film making.
-It starts with 35 mm film reels of Russian Czar Nicholas II coronation filmed in 1896.
+Krasnogorsk Russian film and video archive collection represents the entire history of Soviet and Russian film making.
+It starts with 35 mm film reels of Czar Nicholas II coronation in 1896.
 Besides, there is a unique video shot by Kamill Serf, a filmmaker for the pioneering Lumiere Brothers.

 For a while, this video archive was called the Central Film and Photo Archive.
 It formed part of Soviet Union video heritage.
-The collection was initially set in Lefortov Palace in 1928 and some years later moved to its current place in the suburban town of Moscow-Krasnogorsk.
+The collection initially set in Lefortov Palace in 1928 and some years later moved to its current place in the suburban town of Moscow-Krasnogorsk.

 If you intend to visit the Russian Federation filming a documentary, a feature film, or any video production please do not hesitate to get in contact.